williamkmp/orm/README.md

 # **EPEK**

 EPEK is an open source Object Relational Mapper for MySQL database using [mysql2](https://github.com/sidorares/node-mysql2) npm package. <b>epek only supports module type NodeJS</b>.
-This project is developed to help the owner(me) to learn about MySQL, NodeJS, npm, JavaScript and GitHub.
+This project is developed to help the owner(me) to learn about MySQL, NodeJS, npm, JavaScript and GitHub inspired by [prismajs](https://www.prisma.io/).

 ## Table of contents